FleekHQ/space-client/README.md

 #### .txlSubscribe()

-Returns a ReadableStream that notifies when something changed on the bucket (data stream returns the Bucket).
+Returns a ReadableStream that notifies when something changed on the bucket (data stream returns the Bucket name).

 ```js
   const txlStream = client.txlSubscribe();